getify/You-Dont-Know-JS/async & performance/ch1.md

 JavaScript is single-threaded, which means *that* level of non-determinism isn't a concern.
 But that doesn't mean JS is always deterministic.
 Remember above, where the relative ordering of `foo()` and `bar()` produces two different results (`41` or `42`)?

+**Note:** It may not be obvious yet, but not all non-determinism is bad.
+Sometimes it's irrelevant, and sometimes it's intentional.
+We'll see more examples of that throughout this and the next few chapters.

 ### Run-to-completion

 Because of JavaScript's single-threading, the code inside of `foo()` (and `bar()`) is atomic, which means that once `foo()` starts running, the entirety of its code will finish before any of the code in `bar()` can run, or vice versa.
 This is called "run-to-completion" behavior.